 Mammogram, Pap test, and colonoscopy, all performed within the last year, were normal. ... an inadequate screening and diagnostic test.

-Which of the following is the most appropriate. diagnostic test to perform next? ...
-See Test Yourself, page 15, for answer.
-Subscribe to MKSAP 16.
+Which of the following is the most appropriate diagnostic test to perform next? ... is not the most appropriate test.